animal-cognitive/not-sure-pytorch/README.md

 # pytorch-cifar

-### dataset_dir is the directory where the dataset is saved.
-The dataset should be the only folder in the directory
-### epochs Number of epochs to run
+"dataset_dir" is the directory where the dataset is saved.
+The dataset should be the only folder in the directory "epochs" Number of epochs to run
-### iterations Number of experiments to run
+"iterations" Number of experiments to run
-### trails Number of trials in each experiment
+"trials" Number of trials in each experiment

 ## Run the baseline with the following code
 baseline.py --epochs 2 --trials=2 --iterations=2 --dataset_dir=../Datasets